 A Brief History of The Salvation Army

 The Salvation Army began in East London, UK in 1865 when William Booth, a Methodist preacher left his conventional church to take the Gospel message of hope to the marginalized and poor in society.
-What began as the East London Christian Mission, soon developed into The Salvation Army and adopted a military structure and terminology to align with the idea that its members were Christian soldiers determined to “fight” the salvation war to fight for a better existence for the working class, the marginalized, and win souls for the Kingdom of God.
+What began as the East London Christian Mission, soon developed into The Salvation Army and adopted a military structure and terminology to align with the idea that its members were Christian soldiers determined to “fight” the salvation war for a better existence for the working class, the marginalized, and to win souls for the Kingdom of God.

 By 1878, renamed as The Salvation Army, Booth’s ministry had expanded to offer basic schooling, reading rooms, penny banks, soup kitchens and relief aid to the destitute and homeless.
 Within 10 years, The Salvation Army was established in the United States, Canada and Europe.

 The Salvation Army began its work in Toronto, Canada in 1882 and quickly began giving hope to those in need.
 Booth’s philosophy that there was little point in preaching “salvation” to hungry people, promoted the concept of “soup, soap and salvation” that drove the ministry in Canada.
 Initially, The Salvation Army encountered much opposition to their efforts due to a lack of understanding amongst the Canadian establishment, however, as they persisted, The Salvation Army gradually gained acceptance.